Automattic/block-experiments/bundler/resources/jetpack-layout-grid/readme.txt

 * Add vertical alignment to grid and grid columns
 * Mirror grid device breakpoint with editor preview breakpoint

+= 1.2.3 - 29th June 2020 =
+* Fix some styles not loading in the editor

+= 1.2.2 - 23rd June 2020 =
+* Fix the CSS loading fix from 1.2.1 so it uses wp_register_style

 = 1.2.1 - 10th June 2020 =
 * Fix block inserter to show inside a grid column
 * Fix vertical margin in editor so it better matches the display